 The number of animals needing to be saved

-Many writers on the subject of Noah's ark have different estimates for the amount of animals that it would have to carry.
-The Genesis Flood estimates that approximately 35,000 animals were placed on the ark.
-In another book written on the subject, Noah's Ark - A Feasibility Study, John Woodmorappe declares that only about 2,000 animals would have to be on it.
-Being rather conservative, he continues his study with the assumption that 16,000 animals could easily be on the ship.
-Even still, a conservative number of 40,000 animals, which allows for extra animals to represent those that have gone extinct, could still be easily transported on the ark.
+Those who have written about the ark of Noah have arrived at various estimates regarding the total amount of animals the ship would have to carry and transport.
+The Genesis Flood estimates that 35,000 or so animals were placed on the ship.
+In another book written on the subject, Noah's Ark - A Feasibility Study, it declares that only about 2,000 animals would have to be on it.
+A conservative number of 40,000 animals, which allows for extra animals to represent those that have gone extinct, could still be easily transported on the ark.

 Space needed for the animals

-The average size of all animals, in general, is the size of a sheep.
-One railroad stock car can carry about 240 sheep.
+The average size of all animals, in general, is roughly that of a common sheep.
+One railroad stock car carries about 240 sheep.
 This would mean that all 40,000 animals (if we assume our conservative number needing to be saved) could fit in 167 railroad cars.
 The ark's total capacity was 569 stock cars.
 These animals would require LESS THAN 30% of the total space available!
 In other words, all the animals could fit on one of the ship's three decks with PLENTY of room to spare for Noah's family, food, supplies, and baggage.
 The following calculations, based on an ark volume of 1,518,750 cubic feet (43,006 cubic meters), shows the amount of space needed to accommodate a variety of animal totals.

 |40,000 animals x 11.125 ft3 = 445,000 ft3 OR 29% of the Ark's total capacity |